oracle/odpi/doc/src/functions/dpiConn.rst

     will be populated upon successfully locating the object type.

+.. function:: int dpiConn_getOciAttr(dpiConn* conn, uint32_t handleType, \
+        uint32_t attribute, dpiDataBuffer* value, uint32_t* valueLength)

+    Returns the value of an OCI attribute.
+This is intended solely for testing attributes that are not otherwise supported by ODPI-C and should not be used for any other purpose.
+Use only as directed by Oracle.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection from which the OCI attribute is to be returned.
+If the reference is NULL or invalid an error is returned.

+    **handleType** [IN] -- the type of OCI handle that is to be used.
+This should be one of 3 (service context handle), 8 (server handle) or 9 (session handle).

+    **attribute** [IN] -- the attribute to acquire.

+    **value** [OUT] -- a data buffer which will be populated with the value of the OCI attribute upon successfully completing this function.

+    **valueLength** [OUT] -- the length of the attribute which will be populated upon succesfully completing this function.

 .. function:: int dpiConn_getServerVersion(dpiConn* conn, \
         const char** releaseString, uint32_t* releaseStringLength, \
         dpiVersionInfo* versionInfo)